- 1. Confirm Eligibility

-The test consists of a one-mile run, a 'shuttle' run, a kneeling basketball throw, abdominal crunches, push-ups, and pull-ups or a flexed-arm hang for women (when pull-ups cannot be accomplished) and can be administered by anyone with a physical education degree, an active duty officer, or a Blue and Gold officer (BGO).
+The test consists of a one-mile run, a 'shuttle' run, a kneeling basketball throw, abdominal crunches, push-ups, and pull-ups or a flexed-arm hang for women (when pull-ups cannot be accomplished) and can be administered by a physical education teacher, a team coach, a commissioned officer, or a Blue and Gold officer (BGO).

 An official interview with a Blue and Gold Officer is the final step in completing your application.Blue and Gold Officers are volunteers comprised of Naval Academy graduates, parents of midshipmen or graduates, and civilians.
 Located in every state, they are qualified to guide and support you towards your final decision and through your midshipmen experience.

 All candidates should contact their Blue and Gold Officer immediately upon receipt of their official candidate letter.
 The contact information for your BGO is located on the Candidate Information Page.
 The preferred communication method for most Blue and Gold Officers is email.
 Ensure the email address provided in your application is valid and checked regularly.
 If you do not know who your assigned Blue and Gold Officer is, you may contact the Area Coordinator to find out.